 If you’ve seen a decrease to your super balance as a result of the coronavirus, it’s understandably cause for concern.
 Here’s five key areas to consider when experiencing a share market downturn and during increased volatility.

-This information is accurate as at 27/03/2020.
 This communication has been prepared by NULIS Nominees Australia Limited (‘NULIS’) ABN 80 008 515 633 AFSL 236465, in its capacity as trustee of the MLC Super Fund.
-NULIS is a member of the National Australia Bank group of companies (‘NAB Group’).
-An investment with NULIS does not represent a deposit with or liability of, and is not guaranteed by NAB.
+NULIS is part of the group of companies comprising IOOF Holdings Ltd ABN 49 100 103 722 and its related bodies corporate (‘IOOF Group’).
+An investment with NULIS does not represent a deposit with or liability of, and is not guaranteed by IOOF Group.
 This information may constitute general advice.
 The information contained in this communication is general in nature and does not take into account personal objectives, financial situation or needs and because of that you should, before acting on the advice, consider the appropriateness of the advice having regard to your personal objectives, financial situation and needs, plus consider the relevant Product Disclosure Statement.
 Opinions constitute our judgement at the time of issue and are subject to change.
-Neither NULIS nor any member of the NAB Group, nor their employees or directors give any warranty of accuracy or reliability, nor accept any responsibility for errors or omissions in this communication.
+Neither NULIS nor any member of the IOOF Group, nor their employees or directors give any warranty of accuracy or reliability, nor accept any responsibility for errors or omissions in this communication.
 Past performance is not a reliable indicator of future performance.
 The value of an investment may rise or fall with the changes in the market.